What is Homeschooling? [Types, Advantages of Homeschooling]

 Homeschooling has seen a sudden surge after the COVID-19 pandemic.
 In a survey conducted by EdChoice, 52% of parents said they were likely to consider homeschooling post-pandemic.

-The National Home Education Research Institute reported that homeschooling rates doubled during the pandemic, with an estimated of 5.4 million students being homeschooled.
+The National Home Education Research Institute reported that homeschooling rates doubled during the pandemic, with an estimated 5.4 million students being homeschooled.

-Parents believe that the education provided in schools is outdated and fails to address the skills and practical knowledge essential for surviving in the modern world.
+Many parents believe that the education provided in schools is outdated and fails to address the skills and practical knowledge essential for surviving in the modern world.
 Some of the attributes of Homeschooling that give the concept an edge over conventional schools:

-1. Bully-free environment: Homeschooling minimizes traumatic social experiences for children.
+Bully-free environment: Homeschooling minimizes traumatic social experiences for children.
 Slow learners do not have to keep up with fast-paced school teaching, helping the child move forward with a more gentle approach.
 Less agile children no longer need to compete with clever students, thereby avoiding feelings of inferiority.

-1. Full control over curriculum: Homeschooling is elastic.
+Full control over curriculum: Homeschooling is elastic.
 Subjects that do not interest the child can be replaced by subjects holding greater practical applications.
 Parents can mold the syllabus according to their child’s interests and family values.
-Parents and tutors can customize the series of topics for better comprehension of historical events, mathematical concepts, and scientific theories.

-1. Pocket-friendly: Home Schooling is easy on the pocket, and exorbitant fees of educational institutes can be avoided.
+Pocket-friendly: Home Schooling is easy on the pocket, and exorbitant fees of educational institutes can be avoided.
 Homeschooling would only require you to spend on textbooks, courses, and tutors.
 No additional money has to be invested beyond what is reasonable and fair.

-1. Parent-student bonding: Homeschooling enforces parental authority.
-Parents and students will bond more over exciting new topics, building a strong relationship.
-Parents will collaborate with their children on projects, fun activities, and experiments that would foster their relationship which will go beyond the traditional parent-child dynamic, evolving into a teacher-student bond.
+Parents will collaborate with their children on projects, fun activities, and experiments that would foster their relationship which will go beyond the traditional parent-child dynamic, evolving into a homeschool teacher-student bond.

 How does Homeschooling work?